telerik/maui-docs/controls/numericinput/overview.md

 * [Customizable button text]({%slug numericinput-customization%}#numeric-input-buttons-text)&mdash;You can also specify the text of the **Increase** and **Decrease** buttons, so that it’s applicable to your scenario.

-* [Commands support]({%slug numericinput-commands%})&mdash;The NumericInput provides commands for defining custom functionalities upon decrease and increase actions.

 * [Input value formatting]({%slug numericinput-numeric-string-format%})&mdash;The NumericInput provides you with the option to define the format of its numeric value.

 * [Read-only mode]({%slug numericinput-read-only-mode%})&mdash;You can prevent users from typing into the input field and allow them to update the value only through the **Increase** and **Decrease** buttons.

+[Null Value support]({%slug numericinput-configuration%}#null-valuesupport)&mdash;The control accepts null values.

+* [Commands support]({%slug numericinput-commands%})&mdash;The NumericInput provides commands for defining custom functionalities upon decrease and increase actions.

 ## Next steps